Ammar-32/Agile-Major-Task/README.md

 ### Group 1 Section 1

+### ALL JIRA STEPS AND SCREENSHOTS INCLUDED IN THE WORD DOCUMENT SUBMITTED WITH THE REPO
 # Educately
 Our project "Educately" is an open source project which targets any educational institute to manage data between teachers and students